brunomacedo/ssl-express-www/README.md

-# Force HTTPS in Express
+# Force SSL in Express

-It forces HTTPS when HTTP is required, remove www and slash-end from url.
+Force SSL when HTTP is required.
+Remove www and slash-end on domain.

 ## Installation